Park Hill and Whitgift

 Park Hill and Whitgift is a ward in the London Borough of Croydon in the United Kingdom, covering the Park Hill and Whitgift estates.
 It is the only ward in Croydon with one councillor elected every four years.
 The ward was created following the Croydon Council boundary change in 2018.

-As part of the 2023 Boundary Review, Park Hill and Whitgift will move from Croydon Central constituency to Croydon South at the 2024 general election.
+As part of the 2023 Boundary Review, Park Hill and Whitgift moved from Croydon Central constituency to Croydon South at the 2024 general election.